The-101-project/Lock_In_Amplifier_Review/readme.md

 # Lock_In_Amplifier_Review

 Review on Lock In Amplifier Technology in order to design a LIA PCB.
 This review had started [in my niwiki](http://www.emboxit.net/niwiki/doku.php?id=lock_in_amplifier) targeting a LIA design to be used up to 10 MHz, focusing on Analog LIA technology, based on older and newest Analog Devices ICs, and if possible to discrete ICs implementations.

  In year 2021/2022 the focus is changing to FPGA implementations
+ * DE0-nano FPGA board with Altera, costing €90, design an ADC/DAC piggy-back board, and create VHDL/Verilog LIA
+ * Pitaya FPGA board with XILINX at €300, with integrated 125MHz 14bit ADC & DAC, and open source LIA firmware
+ * ...

 ## Oscilloscope Lock In